astrale-sharp/wasm-minimal-protocol/README.md

 To build and test hello and host wasmer you can run
 - `cargo run -p host-wasmer -- rust` for the Rust version
 - `cargo run -p host-wasmer -- zig` for the Zig version
+- `cargo run -p host-wasmer -- c` for the C version